MN Behavioral Health Medical Reserve Corp Factsheet

 - Disaster Education & Crisis Counseling (DCC) Services such as Psychological First Aid (PFA), Short term or long term 1-to-1 BH Counseling Services, Group BH Services, emotional support services and consultation for Emergency Responders.

 - Assistance Center (AC) for waiting family members and/or survivors of the disaster.
-Services include: Information Briefings, Psychological First Aid (PFA), Death Notification support, and linkage to community resources.
+Services include: Information Briefings, Psychological First Aid (PFA), Family Reunification, Death Notification support, and linkage to community resources.

 - Behavioral Health Hot Line